ThermoPilot/ThermoPilot/FAQ.md

 # ThermoPilot – Frequently Asked Questions

+---

 ## ❓ Why do I get a .NET Framework “Unhandled Exception” when stopping ThermoPilot?

-This happens only when running ThermoPilot inside **PowerShell ISE** and clicking the red ■ Stop button.
+This occurs only when running ThermoPilot inside **PowerShell ISE** and clicking the red ■ Stop button.

 PowerShell ISE does not gracefully stop WinForms applications.
 When you click Stop:

 - ISE immediately kills the PowerShell script engine
 - The ThermoPilot window is still running
-- The timer is still running
-- The WinForms message loop is still running
+- The timer and message loop are still active
-- The form tries to update itself
+- The form attempts to update itself
 - But the PowerShell host is gone
 - .NET throws an “Unhandled Exception” dialog